Last updated:

 Pakistan’s 2022 monsoon season produced significant rainfall, devastating floods and landslides, affecting millions of people.

-Human Rights Watch has said the floods show the need for climate action.
+Human Rights Watch said the floods show the need for climate action.
 Despite being responsible for less than 1% of global greenhouse gas emissions, Pakistan is among the countries worst affected by extreme weather events due to climate change.
 A study from NASA scientists published in the journal Nature Water found that increasingly frequent, widespread and intense droughts and floods were linked more strongly to higher global temperatures than to naturally changing weather patterns.

 (Photo: Rescue activities in flood-affected areas in South Punjab, Pakistan.
 Credit: Punjab Emergency Services via Twitter)

-The disaster is likely the result of a combination of factors, including the socioeconomic conditions of affected people, steep slopes in some regions, unexpected failing of embankments and climate variation.
+The disaster was likely the result of a combination of factors, including the socioeconomic conditions of affected people, steep slopes in some regions, unexpected failing of embankments and climate variation.
 Despite investing in disaster risk management following the 2010 floods, Pakistan’s systems and institutions were not adequately equipped for the unprecedented scale of this climate-induced disaster.

 One study found that the 2010 flood event was made more likely by global heating, driving fiercer rains.
 According to another 2021 study, global heating is making the south Asian monsoon more intense and erratic.
 The Global Climate Risk Index ranks Pakistan eighth most at risk in the world.
 Since 1959, Pakistan has been responsible for only 0.4% of the world’s historic emissions blamed for climate change, whereas the U.S. is responsible for 21.5%.
-A group of international climate scientists in Pakistan, Europe and the U.S. says climate change made the heavy rainfall in 2022 more likely.
+A group of international climate scientists in Pakistan, Europe and the U.S. said climate change made the heavy rainfall in 2022 more likely.

 The Jan.
 30 suicide bombing attack on a mosque in Peshawar, the capital of Khyber Pakhtunkhwa province, one of the flood-affected provinces, poses another challenge for Pakistan as it begins implementing its flood recovery and reconstruction plans.
 The Pakistani Taliban have a strong presence in Khyber Pakhtunkhwa, and Peshawar has been the site of regular militant attacks.